saumethan272/CM1114-coursework/README.md

 # Extra page ideas

 - Quiz
-- Camera equipment to buy recomendations
+- Camera equipment to buy recomendations (with filter for brands)
 - Drone (360 image)

 # To Do